Azure-Samples/onnxruntime-iot-edge/README-ONNXRUNTIME-OpenVINO.md

 To display the inference output on the local display, add __xhost +__ to the `/home/$user/.profile` file.

+Confirm that the webcam is connected to one of the USB ports.
+Default for the first camera is `/dev/video0`.
+Confirm that the file `./CameraCaptureModule/camerainfo.csv` has the entry for the device.

 ### <a name="get_started"></a>Phase Two: Model deployment With ONXN Runtime + OpenVINO

 This part focuses on deploying an object detection model on your IoT Edge device using a pretrained model from the ONNX model zoo.